CobayaSampler/cobaya/DEVEL.rst

 ``git`` development model
 -------------------------

-We (*tend to*) use the model described `here <https://barro.github.io/2016/02/a-succesful-git-branching-model-considered-harmful/>`_:

-* Development happens in the master branch (only exceptionally are features developed in their own branches).
+* Non-breaking travis-passing latest changes and fixes are in master
+* Development that may break tests is done in temp branches or forks and merged to master once OK
+* Breaking changes developed in separate branches, and merged when releases updated
 * Releases are branched out, and only critical bug fixes are pushed onto them.

 Development flow for contributors
 ---------------------------------